CatalystDevOrg/Themes/README.md

 `primary` - layer 1 color \
 `secondary` - layer 2 color \
 `tertiary` - layer 3 color \
+`userchrome-background-color` - background color of the userchrome \
 `userchrome-btn-primary` - primary background color for a button within the userchrome \
 `userchrome-btn-secondary` - secondary background color for a button in the userchrome **being hovered over** \
 `button-primary` - primary background color for buttons **not in the userchrome** \